reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

     return productList;
   }
 ```
-In this snippet, we do some preprocessing by reading the rows from the dataset and passing those to the saveAll method of the repository to add products to the Index.
-On running the application we can see the below trace logs in the application start up.
+In this snippet, we do some preprocessing by reading the rows from the dataset and passing those to the `saveAll` method of the repository to add products to the Index.
+On running the application we can see the below trace logs in the application startup.

 ```shell
 ...Sending request POST /_bulk?timeout=1m with parameters: